broncowdd/BoZoN/readme.md

 ## TODO
 - move a file to another folder
-- add a share button
 - add a config page (file status by default public/private, etc)
-- change uniqid system to a day-moth-year-hour-minutes-seconds system
+- change the uniqid rename system to a day-month-year-hour-minutes-seconds system
 - some security enhancements
-- maybe a «protected link» mode available only for one person (I'm just thinking ^^)ers
+- maybe a «protected link» mode available only for one person (I'm just thinking ^^)
 - serious tests on mobile devices (not done yet)
-- manage a public file access on the index.php page (public/private button)
+- manage a public file access on the index.php page (public/private button) maybe

 ## used libraries
 I only used a few libs I made